 Very simple.
 I shattered a mirror on set and filmed through a long lens.
 No special FX needed!

 Your use of Lens Distortions effects in this film are subtle but hit particular emotional notes.
-For example, we love how you combined our Legacy glass textures with the double overlaid images at 2:24.
+For example, we love how you combined some of our glass overlays with the double overlaid images at 2:24.
 How do you balance live effects with tools like ours?

 There needs to be justification for any visual tool or effect.

 For me, Lens Distortions are the highest quality, most natural-looking effects.
-Adding elements from the Legacy pack to shots where I couldn’t achieve the look live allowed me the flexibility to adjust the visuals in post as needed.
+Adding your glass elements to shots where I couldn’t achieve the look live allowed me the flexibility to adjust the visuals in post as needed.

 I find that the more subtly I use the effects, the more natural they look.